 Of course, not replying doesn’t apply to spam, forwarded chain letter emails, or emails sent to folks you don’t know very well.
 Were you spammy?
 That could be why you didn’t receive a response.

 Are those you sent to actual contacts open to receiving your email?
 If not, this is probably why you didn’t receive a response.

 Do Mass Emails Count?

-What about a general email that has been addressed to a large group for informational purposes?
-As far as informative mass emails, a reply is not expected unless you do expressly state otherwise.
+What about a general email addressed to a large group for informational purposes?
+As far as informative mass emails, a reply is not expected unless you expressly state otherwise.

-If you are met with silence even after asking, a quick follow-up in a day or two will suffice.
+A quick follow-up in a day or two will suffice if you are met with silence even after asking.
 Still no reply?
 Pick up the phone, or maybe it is time to take a hint.